 Ready to decide on Rally vs. Jira yet?

-This detailed comparison shows that both the software are highly capable of handling Agile teams of any size to focus on their day-to-day work while moving towards greater business goals as well.
+This detailed comparison shows that both the software is highly capable of handling Agile teams of any size to focus on their day-to-day work while moving towards greater business goals as well.
 Jira Software works best for companies that work around flexibility as their primary focus for every project.
 Also for small businesses and enterprises that can easily deploy for customer support, product development, workflow management, progress report, and much more.

 Rally Software is the perfect choice for companies that has a strict requirement to adopt agile methods across all the business stages, from portfolio planning to campaign execution, to continuous improvement and project tracking with its high-quality enterprise-grade solution methodologies.
-That was all about both the software, their features, and key differences.
+That was all about both the software, its features, and key differences.

 Regardless, they will help you in planning and managing end-to-end software development projects based on agile principles.
 Go ahead now and start implementing them in your business!